webpack/webpack.js.org/src/content/api/loaders.md

 module.exports = function(source){
   const callback = this.async();
   //...
-  callback(new Error('Here is an async passthrough Error!'), source);
+  callback(new Error('Here is an Error!'), source);
 };

 ```

-Same as throw an error, it will also cause module compiling failed once it happened and result an error module into bundle.
+Same as using throw, it will also cause module compilation failure and get an error module in the bundle.

 T> All the errors and warnings will be recorded into `stats`.
 Please see [Stats Data](/api/stats/#errors-and-warnings).